nathaniel-ribeiro/Sapphira/README.md

 ## Terms of Use
 Sapphira is free and distributed under the GNU General Public License version 3 (GPL v3).
 Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your website, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.
 The only real limitation is that whenever you distribute Sapphira in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
 If you make any changes to the source code, these changes must also be made available under GPL v3.

+## Contributing
+Please feel free to open an issue or pull request if you want to contribute!
+I will not accept code from coding agents such as Claude or Codex.

 ## Acknowledgements
 This work would not have been possible without the advice and support of [@DavidK](https://play.xiangqi.com/@DavidK) and [@inlandtaipan](https://play.xiangqi.com/@inlandtaipan)